 John is a fervent writer, gamer, and guitar lover.
 Former automatic-transmission repairer, welder and hobbyist game developer.

 Raspberry Pi—the miniature computer on a tiny board that is cheaper than a movie date—has revolutionised the DIY tech scene.
-The ease of use and low price of the Pi has opened the scene up a huge audience that would not ordinarily feel confident enough in their ability with tech to take on the kinds of projects that we’re going to look at here.
+The ease of use and low price of the Pi has opened up the scene to a huge audience that would not ordinarily feel confident enough in their tech ability to take on the kinds of projects that we’re going to look at here.

 But one thing at a time.
 Perhaps you’re reading this and thinking, “What on Earth is a Raspberry Pi?”
 Well, let me tell you.

 Though there are now a few different models, the basic premise of the Pi remains the same.
-It is an entire computer contained one small board.
-Roughly the size of a credit card for the standard version, though the new Pi Zero is even smaller!
+It is an entire computer contained in one small board.
+It's roughly the size of a credit card for the standard version, though the Pi Zero is even smaller!

 The exact features you get with a Pi depend on the model.
-The lower cost Pi models have more modest specifications, but also the option to have things like WiFi included on the device will set you back a little more.
-Couple this with the wide range of open source Linux operating system distros that can be downloaded for free to run on your Pi, and you have the basis of a vibrant community of DIY gadgets.
+The lower cost Pi models have more modest specifications, but the option to have things like Wi-Fi included on the device will set you back a little more.
+Couple this with the wide range of open source Linux operating system distros that can be downloaded for free to run on your Pi, and you have the basis for a vibrant community of DIY gadgets.

 But what to do with your shiny new Raspberry Pi?